buepro/typo3-pizpalue/Documentation/Introduction/Index.rst

 the content might be flexibly arranged in columns, registers or accordions where images might be presented in galleries or sliders.

-Furthermore everything is on board to start search engine optimization.

-Discover the functionality at the `demo site <https://www.pizpalue.buechler.pro/>`__.
+Discover the functionality by browsing through the `demo site <https://www.pizpalue.buechler.pro/>`__.

 Take advantage from the strong TYPO3 community and go for a flexible and independent web site.